-As it’s a fitness tracker and a smartwatch, you get features included like heart rate and sleep monitoring, distance, calories burned, stairs climbed, etc. This can be a useful feature for those working shifts whose sleep patterns are changeable so you can learn how to maximise the quality of sleep you get.
+As it’s a fitness tracker and a smartwatch, you get features included like heart rate and sleep monitoring, distance, calories burned, stairs climbed, etc. This can be a useful feature for those working shifts whose sleep patterns are changeable so you can learn how to maximize the quality of sleep you get.

 More than that, it comes with Bluetooth and GPS so you can stay connected.
 Be it notifications, messaging or making a phone call.
 This is your best option if you’re an Android smartphone user (as the Apple Watch 6 is to iPhone users).
 It’s also potentially a better fit for fitness tracking at a lower price than the Galaxy 3.

 Women’s Nurse Watch

 We finish on a simple high with the Casio Nurse Watch for women.
 It’s a budget-friendly offering with a modest 33mm resin case and band with a mineral glass face.
 Plus, it’s waterproof to 10m, which is handy for splashes and the like being so easy to clean.

 The display has an analog dial, 12 and 24-hour time format, a second hand and hour markers in different colors to separate morning, afternoon, and evening.
 Additionally, there’s a date window and a bidirectional rotating bezel.

 This is certainly one of the best watches for nurses as it offers durability, reliability, comfort, ease of cleaning, and doesn’t break the bank.
 If you only need the basics, this is a great option.